Yet another crushing blow came to us one week into Ethan's

 Will he ever say Mommy or Daddy?

-Will he know us? his brother and sister? his aunts and uncles? his cousins? his grandparents?
+Will he know us? his brother and sister? his aunts and uncles?

 Will he see? hear?